fkarg/fkarg.github.io/staged/personal-mba.md

 > Changing the world is difficult, if you can't pay the bills.

-> No businessplan survives first contact with customers. - Steven Gary Blank
+> No business plan survives first contact with customers. - Steven Gary Blank

 > Things which matter most must never be at the mercy of things which matter
 > least. - Johann Goethe

-> If you're not embarresed by the first version of your product, you've
+> If you're not embarrassed by the first version of your product, you've
 > launched too late. - Read Hoffman, founder of LinkedIn

 > High-quality attention must be earned.